Effective permeabilities for flow through anisotropic microscopic geometries: Numerical validation of the upscaled macroscopic model

 In all three settings, the boundary conditions for Darcy flow are $p = 1$ at $x_1=0$ and $p = 0$ at $x_1 = L$, where $L$ denotes the length of the domain (in $x_1$-direction), and homogeneous Neumann conditions (no flow) at the remaining boundary $\partial\Omega \setminus \{ x \in \partial\Omega \text{ such that } x_1 = 0,L \}$.
 In the first two cases, we compare to the resolved Stokes flow with the corresponding boundary conditions being Neumann conditions $(\nabla v + p\mathbf{I}_3) \nu = \nu$ at $x_1 = 0$ (inflow) and $(\nabla v + p\mathbf{I}_3) \nu = 0$ at $x_1 = L$ (outflow), where $\nu$ denotes the outward normal vector, and a homogeneous Dirichlet condition (no-slip) at the remaining boundary $\partial\Omega_\varepsilon \setminus \{ x \in \partial\Omega_\varepsilon \ : \ x_1 = 0,L \}$.
 Then, we compare the resulting average velocities $\bar{v} = |\Omega|^{-1} \int_{\Omega_\varepsilon} v_\varepsilon \,\mathrm{d}x$ (Stokes) and $\bar{v} = |\Omega|^{-1} \int_{\Omega} v \,\mathrm{d}x$ (Darcy), respectively.
 Note that we set $\mu = 1$ for simplicity as all problems are linear.

 Both the Stokes and Darcy flow problems are discretised using divergence-free discontinuous finite elements of degree $k=1$.
-In case of Stokes flow, we use the $\mathbb{BDM}_1$-$\mathbb{P}_1$ element with symmetric interior penalty approach with penalty parameter $\alpha = 100$, see e.g.~\cite{Rhebergen2025} for details.
+In case of Stokes flow, we use the $\mathbb{BDM}_1$-$\mathbb{P}_1$ element with symmetric interior penalty approach, see e.g.~\cite{Rhebergen2025} for details.
 For the Darcy flow problems, we use the mixed discretisation by $\mathbb{RT}_1$-$\mathbb{P}_1$ elements.
-The implementation is done in Python using the FEniCSx library \cite{DOLFINx}.
+The implementation is done in Python using the FEniCSx library \cite{DOLFINx} and is available in the GitHub repository \url{https://github.com/s-lunowa/fenicsx-homogenization}.